A2-ai/insertpdf/README.md

 This code trims 1cm off the left, 2cm bottom, 3cm right, and 4cm top of each inserted page and inserts pages 1 and 3 to 5 from the pdf.

-The default is trim 1.35cm off the bottom and all pages inserted.
+The default (if nothing is added after the file path) is trim 1.35cm off the bottom and all pages inserted.

-Please pay attention to where the spaces and the quotations are place in the example.
+Please pay attention to where the spaces and the quotations are placed in the example.

 ## Example